rosflight/rosflight_docs/docs/developer-guide/rosplane/estimator/estimator-example.md

 ### Measurement Update

-A measurement update provides a check on our estimate and we take this new information and fuse it into our estimate.
+A measurement update provides a check on our propagated estimate and we take this new information and fuse it into our estimate.
-The Kalman filter allows us to optimally adjust our estimate given the measurement, our tuned process noises and the noise characteristics of our sensor.
+The Kalman filter allows us to optimally adjust our estimate, our tuned process noises, and the noise characteristics of our sensor given the measurement.
 These noise characteristics are captured in a diagonal matrix, $R_{sensor}$.

 Using our estimate and a model set of equations $h$, we predict the measurements the accelerometer will produce.
-We will then compare the actual and predicted measures and adjust our estimate optimally to the new information.
+We will then compare the actual and predicted measurements and optimally adjust our estimate with the new information.
 The set of equations, $h$, that predict the 3 measurements of the accelerometer, $y$, is given by:

 \begin{equation}